xLollipopsx/32Bit-ALU_Synthesis/README.md

 ## Aim:

-Synthesize 32 Bit design using Constraints and analyse area and Power reports.
+Synthesize 32 Bit ALU design using Constraints and analyse area and Power reports.

 ## Tool Required: